biswas/Transverse_energy_analysis/README.txt

 	3. modify existing code to use the fitting method of the TGraphErrors class instead of the TH1 class
-	 3.1 See if the methods (args) in the header need to be modified: DONE
+	---> DONE (actually didn't need to use this method after all; constructed bins) 3.1 See if the methods (args) in the header need to be modified: DONE
 		- yes, they need to me modified
 		- spawned file fitSampleSpec_TH_TGE.cpp from fitSampleSpec.cpp